 Mercy will hold public Town Hall meetings to discuss the Medicare Drug Benefit and available plan choices.
 Dates and times will be posted on our Web site (mymercymedgroup.org) as the time approaches.

-Enrollment period for prescription drug plans begins for all Medicare beneficiaries.
+The enrollment period for prescription drug plans begins for all Medicare beneficiaries.